ALsJourney/documentation-coolify/docs/troubleshoot/applications/gateway-timeout.md

 - Application works initially after deployment
 - 504 Gateway Timeout errors appear after hours or days
-- Application is reachable via direct IP and port
+- Application is reachable via direct IP and port (requires manual port mapping)
 - Restarting the application temporarily fixes the issue
 - Using custom Docker networks in your configuration